DallanQ/7_wonders_duel/QA.md

 > Confuse about yellow card.

-when you buy resouce from bank it cost u 2 + each symbol of that resouce in enemy city example : enemy have 3 stone in they city then I will pay 2+3 = 5 gold to the bank. if I have yellow card (Stone Reserve, Wood Reserve, etc)
+when you buy resource from bank it cost u 2 + each symbol of that resource in enemy city example : enemy have 3 stone in they city then I will pay 2+3 = 5 gold to the bank. if I have yellow card (Stone Reserve, Wood Reserve, etc)